 Brake works to prevent road casualties, make communities safer, and support families bereaved in road crashes.

 Brake launched in 2011 and since then has developed a number of projects and services.
-We have provided around 600 free support books to people bereaved in crashes.
-Over 700 organisations are participating in Road Safety Week 2015.
+We have provided free support resources to over 1,000 families bereaved in crashes.
+Hundreds of organisations participate in Road Safety Week every year.